-- 3. Click split in DESIGN REVIEW tab. - 4.
-Change the orientation, zoom, and visibility settings for each segment of the document pane, as needed. - 5.
-Start printing: - Click in application button and click review and then . - Click rin application button and then click returning to print without preview
+- 4. Change the orientation, zoom, and visibility settings for each segment of the document pane, as needed. - 5.
+Start printing: - Click in application button and click Print Preview and then .
+Click in application button and then click Print Setup, to print without preview